sleekapparels-admin/sleekapparels/.qoder/repowiki/en/content/Database Design/Enums and Utility Types.md

 The utility types (`InsertData<T>` and `UpdateData<T>`) offer powerful abstractions that simplify database operations while maintaining strict type safety.
 The relationship interfaces enable efficient data modeling with nested associations, reducing query complexity and improving application performance.

+Recent enhancements have significantly strengthened the type safety of the system through the introduction of `env.d.ts` for environment variable typing, `deno.d.ts` for Deno runtime functions, and the enabling of strict mode in `tsconfig.json`.
+These additions provide compile-time validation for configuration and serverless function execution, preventing common deployment issues.

 This dual-layer approach—combining database constraints with TypeScript type definitions—creates a robust system that prevents data corruption while providing excellent developer experience.
-The extensive use of helper functions further enhances productivity by providing type-safe, pre-built solutions for common database operations.
+The extensive use of helper functions and validation utilities further enhances productivity by providing type-safe, pre-built solutions for common database operations.

 The system's design demonstrates best practices in modern web application development, where type safety and data integrity are prioritized alongside developer convenience and application performance.
 This approach serves as a model for building scalable, maintainable applications that can grow with evolving business requirements while maintaining data consistency and reliability.